dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 Shrewsbury was probably founded as a town in the 8th Century by the Saxon rulers of Mercia, who needed a fortified burh to control the Severn river-crossing on the road between the burhs of Hereford and Chester.

+# Header: c.
+7th Century AD

-# Header: Mercia Converts to Christianity - Latter Part of the 7th Century
+## Mercia converts to Christianity in the latter part of the 7th Century AD.

 The first kings of Mercia were pagans, and they resisted the encroachment of Christianity longer than other kingdoms in the Anglo-Saxon Heptarchy.